-WPD BWC Program and Inventory
+PIPD BWC Program and Inventory

-WPD currently possesses two (2) Watchguard body-worn cameras, one for each patrol officer.
+PIPD currently possesses eight (8) Watchguard body-worn cameras.

-The WPD BWC policy identifies those circumstances in which officers are expected to activate their body-worn cameras, as well as circumstances in which they are prohibited from activating their body-worn cameras.
+The PIPD BWC policy identifies those circumstances in which deputies are expected to activate their body-worn cameras, as well as circumstances in which they are prohibited from activating their body-worn cameras.
 The policy also provides guidance for those circumstances in which BWC activation is deemed discretionary.